joakim-brannstrom/dextool/plugin/mutate/README.md

 # Mutation Testing

+Mutation testing is a software testing technique and an active research area.
-Mutation testing focus on determining the adequacy of a test suite.
-Code coverage determine this adequacy by if the test suite has executed the system under test.
+It was first proposed in 1971 by Richard Lipton.
+The technique can be described as a process in which the "tests are tested" in order to determine the adequacy of the test suite.
+Code coverage determine the adequacy of the test suite by executed the system under test and measuring how much this execution covered of the total program.
 Mutation testing determine the adequacy by injecting syntactical faults (mutants) and executing the test suite.
 If the test suite "fail" it is interpreted as the syntactical fault (mutant) being found and killed by the test suite (good).

+Mutation testing requires a test to verify the output in order to kill a mutant.
+A test suite that kill a mutant thus *detected* the semantic change and by killing the mutant reject the behavior change.

 The algorithm for mutation testing is thus: